Is it bad to blow dry your hair every day? If so, how can we prevent hair damage?

 There's always something new in the world of hair dryers and styling tools.

-These are 2 of my favorites - but whatever you choose be sensible and limit the use.
+These are 2 of my favorites (above) - but whatever you choose it's sensible to limit the usage.

 In some respects long hair can be easier to manage and it's really not necessary to cut it at a certain age.